rudelm/rudelm.github.io/content/post/2018-03-08-diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum.md

   * Download [Raspbian lite image](https://www.raspberrypi.org/software)
   * Download [Etcher](https://etcher.io/)

 Use Etcher to write the image to the SD card.
 Remount that SD card and add a file called &#8222;ssh&#8220; in the root of the mounted partition.
 This will enable SSH from the beginning so that you can login directly to the Pi.
-I don&#8217;t want to attach a screen or keyboard to that machine so it will only be reachable over the network.
+I don't want to attach a screen or keyboard to that machine so it will only be reachable over the network.
 Now boot your Pi from this SD card.

-Identify the Pi&#8217;s IP (e.g. by looking at the network overview in your router).
+Identify the Pi's IP (e.g. by looking at the network overview in your router).
 Now connect to that IP with user &#8222;pi&#8220;.
 The default password is &#8222;raspberry&#8220;.
 Please change the password now with `passwd` and assign a new user password.

 Update everything with apt: